 Price – which is a factor I think EVERYONE uses to buy a new sleeping bag

 Beyond those three things, we looked at nothing else including temperature ratings.
-Which now sounds absurd but at the time came down to just plain inexperience in the task.
+Which now sounds absurd but at the time came down to just plain inexperienced in the task.
 Don’t be like us!
 Do your homework.

 Choosing Gear for Greenland